 Often, a diagnosis can only be given after surgery by means of a pathology test.

-If positive, you will have further scans to the whole body to see if the cancer has spread.
+If positive, or if the PTH is still raised after surgery, you will have further scans to the whole body to see if the cancer has spread.

 - CT (computerised tomography) scan

 - MRI (magnetic resonance imaging) scan

 You will be told if the cancer is within the parathyroid glands or nearby tissue (localised) or if it has spread elsewhere in your body (metastatic).This is called staging.

 Treatment for parathyroid cancer is surgery.
 Early recognition and complete removal of the affected gland gives the best outcome.
 You may be offered radiotherapy after surgery.